Hi, I’m Jamie Kaufmann, Founder of Milk Allergy Mom.

 He stuck with the intense protocol, starting with three shots a day twice a week!

-He is now on maintenance with three shots every month.
+He is now on maintenance with two hots every month.

-We are so proud of his bravery, and think we are seeing a difference in his environmental allergies as a result.
+We are so proud of his bravery and are seeing a difference in his environmental allergies as a result.

-Currently, we are trying oralimmunotherapy again for milk.
+As the next step, we started oralimmunotherapy again for milk.